Today I want to talk about the number one money block – your family money legacy.

 This is not your parent’s fault, because they learned about money from their parents.

-Your subconscious mind is much more powerful than your conscious mind.Your subconscious mind controls 95% of your habits and behaviors and what you believe is what you… Click To Tweet
+Your subconscious mind is much more powerful than your conscious mind.Your subconscious mind controls 95% of your habits and behaviors and what you believe is what you act out in life.
+Click To Tweet

 Let’s talk about money beliefs.
 These are just some common beliefs I’ve heard over the years in my classes.